Expertise and Responsiveness in People’s Political Consultative Conferences

 What benefits do inclusive institutions have for authoritarian rulers?
-Previous research predominantly studied delegate behavior in authoritarian institutions but has been less well-equipped to assess government reactions to it.
-Analyzing the case of China’s People’s Political Consultative Conferences, I argue that an overlooked key benefit of inclusive institutions is their contribution to policy rationalization.
-Drawing on novel data spanning more than 9,000 policy suggestions submitted by delegates, their biographies, and the corresponding government responses, I illustrate that the regime values suggestions that signal expertise rather than those that display loyalty.
-While this is especially true for government departments of a more technical nature, I find no evidence suggesting that proposals highlighting grievances are responded to more favorably.
+Previous research studied delegate behavior in authoritarian institutions but has been less well-equipped to assess government reactions to it.
+Analyzing the case of a People’s Political Consultative Conference in China, I argue that an overlooked key benefit of inclusive institutions is their contribution to policy rationalization.
+Drawing on novel data spanning more than 9,000 policy suggestions submitted by delegates, their biographies, and the corresponding government responses, I illustrate that the government values suggestions that signal expertise rather than those that display loyalty.
+While this is especially true for departments of a more technocratic nature, I find no evidence suggesting that proposals highlighting grievances are responded to more favorably.
 These findings provide an important addition to our understanding of the role of authoritarian institutions in policy-making processes.

 Economic, human development, and climate impacts of democracy(with Martin Lundstedt, Vanessa Boese-Schlosser, Natalia Natsika, Kelly Morrison, Yuko Sato, and Staffan I. Lindberg)